loic425/admin-panel-revolution-for-your-symfony-projects/pages/08_conclusion.md

 - PHP 8.3 support
 - Fewer dependencies on third party packages
 - No dependencies on Sylius E-commerce packages
-- DDD architecture ready
+- Resource management is DDD architecture ready
-    - Resource detached from the Doctrine entity
+    - Resource can be detached from the Doctrine entity
-    - Query bus on providers
+    - Use your query bus on providers
-    - Command bus on processors
+    - Use your command bus on processors
 - Installable on existing projects

 </v-clicks>